Can Sex Cause a UTI?

 Anyone can get a UTI, but there are some humans who are far more likely to contract them.
 Having a vulva and vagina, especially combined with being menopausal, are big risk factors for contracting UTIs.
 Other factors include:

-If you have any of these risk factors, take preventive measures to keep your urinary tract clear of bacteria, and talk with a doctor about your specific situation if needed.
+If you have any of these risk factors, take preventive measures to keep your urinary tract clear of bacteria, and talk with a licensed medical provider about your specific situation if needed.

 What's the Treatment for a UTI?